Denise Scott Brown

 Denise Scott Brown (née Lakofski; born October 3, 1931) is an American architect, planner, writer, educator, and principal of the firm Venturi, Scott Brown and Associates in Philadelphia.
-Scott Brown and her husband and partner, Robert Venturi, are regarded as among the most influential architects of the twentieth century, both through their architecture and planning, and theoretical writing and teaching.

-Biography
+Early life and education

-Born to Jewish parents Simon and Phyllis (Hepker) Lakofski, Denise Lakofski had the vision from the time she was five years old that she would be an architect.
+Born to Jewish parents Simon and Phyllis (Hepker) Lakofski, Denise Lakofski wanted to be an architect from the time she was five years old.
 Pursuing this goal, she spent her summers working with architects, and from 1948 to 1952, after attending Kingsmead College, studied in South Africa at the University of the Witwatersrand.
 She briefly entered liberal politics, but was frustrated by the lack of acceptance of women in the field.

 Lakofski traveled to London in 1952, working for the modernist architect Frederick Gibberd.
-She continued her education there, winning admission to the Architectural Association School of Architecture to learn “useful skills in the building of a just South Africa,” within an intellectually rich environment which embraced women.
+She continued her education there, winning admission to the Architectural Association School of Architecture to learn "useful skills in the building of a just South Africa", within an intellectually rich environment which embraced women.
 She was joined there by Robert Scott Brown, whom she had met at Witwatersrand in 1954, and graduated with a degree in architecture in 1955.

 Denise Lakofski and Robert Scott Brown were married on July 21, 1955.
-The couple spent the next three years working and traveling throughout Europe and part of their trip was to Italy with an itinerary devised by their close friend, the architectural historian Robin Middleton with whom they had studied in South Africa and met up with again in London.
-In 1958, they moved to Philadelphia, Pennsylvania, to study at the University of Pennsylvania's planning department.
-In 1959, Robert died in a car accident.
-Denise Scott Brown completed her master's degree in city planning in 1960 and, upon graduation, became a faculty member at the university.
+The couple spent the next three years working and traveling throughout Europe and part of their trip was to Italy with an itinerary devised by their friend, the architectural historian Robin Middleton with whom they had studied in South Africa and met up with again in London.

+In 1958, they moved to Philadelphia to study at the University of Pennsylvania's planning department.
+The following year, in 1959, Robert died in a car accident.
+Scott Brown completed her master's degree in city planning in 1960 and, upon graduation, became a faculty member at the university.